quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Privacy Implications of Connection Migration {#migration-linkability}

 Using a stable connection ID on multiple network paths allows a passive observer to correlate activity between those paths.
-A client that moves between networks might not wish to have their activity correlated by any entity other than a server.
-The NEW_CONNECTION_ID message can be sent by a server to provide an unlinkable connection ID for use in case the client wishes to explicitly break linkability between two points of network attachment.
+An endpoint that moves between networks might not wish to have their activity correlated by any entity other than their peer.
+The NEW_CONNECTION_ID message can be sent to provide an unlinkable connection ID for use in case a peer wishes to explicitly break linkability between two points of network attachment.

 An endpoint that does not require the use of a connection ID should not request that its peer use a connection ID.
 Such an endpoint does not need to provide new connection IDs using the NEW_CONNECTION_ID frame.

-A client might need to send packets on multiple networks without receiving any response from the server.
-To ensure that the client is not linkable across each of these changes, a new connection ID is needed for each network.
-To support this, a server sends multiple NEW_CONNECTION_ID messages.
+An endpoint might need to send packets on multiple networks without receiving any response from its peer.
+To ensure that the endpoint is not linkable across each of these changes, a new connection ID is needed for each network.
+To support this, multiple NEW_CONNECTION_ID messages are needed.
 Each NEW_CONNECTION_ID is marked with a sequence number.
 Connection IDs MUST be used in the order in which they are numbered.

-A client which wishes to break linkability upon changing networks MUST use the connection ID provided by the server.
+An endpoint that to break linkability upon changing networks MUST use a previously unused connection ID provided by its peer.
 Protection of packet numbers ensures that packet numbers cannot be used to correlate connections.
+Other properties of packets, such as timing and size, might be used to correlate activity, but no explicit correlation can be used to link activity across paths.

 Clients MAY change connection ID at any time based on implementation-specific concerns.
 For example, after a period of network inactivity NAT rebinding might